How to Remove Yourself from FastPeopleSearch (2026 Guide)

 Step 1: Find Your Profile on FastPeopleSearch

 Go to fastpeoplesearch.com and search for yourself by name.
-Enter your first name, last name, and the city and state where you currently live (or have recently lived).
-Browse the results until you find your listing — confirm it is you by checking the age, city, and listed relatives.
-If you have a common name, you may need to look through several results before finding the right one.
+Enter first name, last name, and the city and state where you currently live (or recently lived).
+Browse the results to find your listing.
+Confirm it is you by checking age, city, and listed relatives.
+If you have a common name, expect to dig through several results.

 Step 2: Click “Remove This Record”

-Once you are on your profile page, scroll to the bottom and look for the “Remove This Record” button or link.
-On some pages it may appear as a small text link near the footer rather than a prominent button.
-Click it to begin the removal process.
+Once you are on your profile page, scroll to the bottom and look for the “Remove This Record” link.
+On some pages it appears as small text near the footer rather than a button.
+Click it to begin removal.

-Note: If you are using a VPN or an ad blocker, the removal button may not appear.
-Try accessing the page in a standard browser without extensions if you do not see the option.
+If you are using a VPN or ad blocker, the removal link may not render.
+Disable both, or try a clean browser, if you do not see the option.

 Step 3: Complete the CAPTCHA

-FastPeopleSearch uses a Cloudflare Turnstile CAPTCHA to verify you are a real person.
-This usually runs automatically in the background — you may see a brief loading spinner or a checkbox.
-Wait for the CAPTCHA to complete before proceeding.
-If it fails, refresh the page and try again.
+FastPeopleSearch uses a Cloudflare Turnstile CAPTCHA.
+It usually runs automatically in the background.
+You may see a loading spinner or a checkbox.
+Wait for it to complete.
+If it fails, refresh and try again.

 Step 4: Enter Your Email and Confirm

-Check your spam or junk folder if the email does not arrive within 15 minutes.
-The sender may appear as “FastPeopleSearch” or come from an unfamiliar domain — this is normal.
+Check spam if the email does not arrive within 15 minutes.
+The sender may show as “FastPeopleSearch” or come from an unfamiliar domain.
+That is normal.

 Step 5: Verify the Removal

-Wait 24 to 72 hours after clicking the confirmation link, then search for yourself on FastPeopleSearch again.
-Your profile should no longer appear in results.
-If it is still visible after 72 hours, try submitting the removal request again from scratch — occasionally the first request does not fully process.
+Wait 24 to 72 hours after clicking the confirmation link, then search for yourself again.
+Your profile should be gone.
+If it is still up after 72 hours, submit the removal again from scratch.
+The first request occasionally fails to process.

-FastPeopleSearch is just one of 1,000+ data broker sites.
-Delist.ai scans them all and shows exactly where your personal information appears — in minutes.
+FastPeopleSearch is one of 1,000+ data broker sites.
+Delist.ai scans them all and shows exactly where your personal information appears, in minutes.

 Check your exposure free →How Long Does Removal Take?

-FastPeopleSearch typically removes profiles within 24 to 72 hours after you click the email confirmation link.
-This is on the faster end compared to most data brokers.
-Some sites take 7 to 45 days to process a removal request — FastPeopleSearch is usually done within a few days.
+FastPeopleSearch removes profiles within 24 to 72 hours of the email confirmation.
+By broker standards, that is fast.
+Many sites take 7 to 45 days.
+FastPeopleSearch is usually done within a few days.

-However, removal from FastPeopleSearch does not immediately remove your profile from Google search results.
-Google caches pages independently, so your FastPeopleSearch listing may continue to appear in search results for days or even weeks after the page itself is gone.
-If this is a concern, you can submit a Google content removal request to expedite the de-indexing.
+Removal does not immediately clear Google search results.
+Google caches pages independently.
+Your FastPeopleSearch listing can keep appearing in search for days or weeks after the page itself is gone.
+To speed up de-indexing, submit a Google content removal request.

 The Catch: Why Your Data Comes Back

-FastPeopleSearch continuously pulls data from public records databases, voter registrations, property records, court filings, and commercial data providers.
-When they run a new data ingestion — which happens on a regular cycle — your information gets collected again from these original sources.
-A new profile is created, completely unrelated to the one you removed.
+The site continuously pulls from public records databases, voter registrations, property records, court filings, and commercial data providers.
+When the next data ingestion runs (and it runs on a regular cycle), your information gets collected again from those original sources.
+A new profile is created, unrelated to the one you removed.

-Most people report their FastPeopleSearch profile reappearing within 30 to 60 days after removal.
-Because the site is free and heavily indexed by Google, this means your personal information is publicly accessible again within weeks of each opt-out.
+Most people see their FastPeopleSearch profile reappear within 30 to 60 days.
+Because the site is free and Google ranks it well, your personal information is back in public view within weeks of every opt-out.

 What FastPeopleSearch's Opt-Out Does Not Cover

-- Other data brokers are completely unaffected.
-Removing your FastPeopleSearch profile does nothing to your listings on Spokeo, Whitepages, BeenVerified, TruePeopleSearch, or any of the other 1,000+ people-search sites.
-Each broker operates independently and requires its own opt-out.
+- Other brokers are unaffected.
+Removing your FastPeopleSearch profile does nothing to Spokeo, Whitepages, BeenVerified, TruePeopleSearch, or the other 1,000+ people-search sites.
+Each broker requires its own opt-out.

 - Multiple profiles may exist.
-If you have lived in several states, used different phone numbers, or have name variations in public records, FastPeopleSearch may have created separate profiles for each combination.
-You need to find and remove each one individually.
+If you have lived in several states, used different phone numbers, or have name variations in public records, FastPeopleSearch likely has separate profiles for each combination.
+Find and remove each one.

 - Your data sources remain active.
-The opt-out removes FastPeopleSearch's copy of your data.
-It does not remove the underlying public records, voter registrations, or commercial datasets that FastPeopleSearch pulls from.
-Those records continue to feed every other data broker that ingests the same sources.
+The opt-out removes FastPeopleSearch's copy.
+It does not touch the underlying public records, voter registrations, or commercial datasets feeding the entire industry.

 - Cached pages linger in search engines.
-Google and Bing may still show your FastPeopleSearch page in search results for a period after the actual page is removed.
-You can request removal from Google directly to speed this up.
+Google and Bing may keep showing your FastPeopleSearch page for a period after removal.
+Submit a Google removal request to speed it up.

 Tips for a Successful FastPeopleSearch Opt-Out

 Search by phone number too.
-In addition to searching by name, search using your phone numbers.
-This can reveal profiles you would not find through a name search alone, especially if your name is misspelled or if the profile lists a different city than where you currently live.
+Phone-number searches surface profiles a name search misses, especially if your name is misspelled or the profile lists an old city.